 In 2006, the design of the Monégasque coins was changed after Prince Rainier's death to feature the effigy of Prince Albert.

-Between 2005 and 2007, 21 other territories had planned to implement the third and final round.
+Between 2005 and 2007, 21 other territories were planned to implement the third and final round of the Council of Europe's reports naming tax havens.

-In 2007, St Paul's Church had a formal membership of 135 Anglican residents and also served a larger number of Anglicans temporarily in the country.
+In 2007, St Paul's Church had a formal membership of 135 Anglican residents but was also serving a considerably larger number of Anglicans temporarily in the country.

-From 1973 to 2008 was the opening round of the World Rally Championship (WRC).
+From 1973 to 2008, the Monte Carlo Rally was the opening round of the World Rally Championship (WRC).

 In 2009, Monaco secured a place on the "white list" after signing twelve information exchange treaties with other jurisdictions.